Written by Preet Banerjee

 In Canada, eligible deposits (like savings accounts, GICs, money orders, and more) can be covered by something called Canada Deposit Insurance Corporation (CDIC) Insurance if the financial institution holding the deposit is a CDIC member.
 CDIC protects eligible deposits, up to $100,000 per insured category, in case a member institution fails.

 According to Canada Deposit Insurance Corporation: "Since its creation by Parliament in 1967, CDIC has handled 43 bank failures, affecting more than 2 million depositors.
-No one has lost a single dollar of insured deposits."
+No one has lost a single dollar that is under CDIC protection."

 You're covered for up to $100,000 of eligible deposits per insured category, and per member institution you deal with.
 In other words, it's possible to be covered for more than $100,000 of eligible deposits from the same member institution.

-Although Canadian financial institutions have had very few failures compared to our neighbours in the south, it's nice to know that we have a mechanism in place for member firms to further protect our eligible deposits.
+Although Canadian financial institutions have had very few failures compared to our neighbours in the south, it's nice to know that we have a mechanism in place for CDIC member institutions to protect our eligible deposits.